directus/directus/docs/concepts/users-roles-and-permissions.md

 All Directus users are aggregated and shown on the [User Directory](#) page of the App

-:::tip Extending Directus Users
+::: Extending Directus Users
 While the included fields within Directus Users are required/locked, you can still _extend_ this collection with additional custom fields as needed.
 You can do this via the normal [Create a new Field](#) process from within the system collection.
 :::

-:::tip System vs Custom Users
+::: System vs Custom Users
 If your project requires a users, members, customers, etc., we recommend creating your own collection to manage these instead of trying to repurpose the Directus Users system.
 :::